g-leech/argmin-gravitas/_posts/2017-03-01-programming-paradigms.markdown

 ---
 layout: 		math_post
-title:  	"Programming paradigms are abstractions about abstraction"
+title:  		"Paradigms are abstractions about abstraction"
-baselink:	/programmings
+baselink:		/paradigms
-permalink:	/programmings/
+permalink:		/paradigm/
 date:   		2017-03-01  <!--site.time-->
 author:			Gavin
-img:		/img/smolControversy.png
+img:			/img/smolLisp.jpg

+published:		false
+visible:		0

 summary:		An intuitive explanation of Norvig's advice to new programmers.
 confidence: 	70% on equations' truth (because vague).
 80% that it's worth doing.
 categories: 	code,
 count: 			600
 ---

 Peter Norvig lists five programming paradigms to learn, divided by their most distinctive forms of abstraction.
 This is good advice and well-conceptualised.